 Plastics in a circular economy

 While plastics bans and product innovation are important steps forward, they also point to the need to rethink the structure of our linear economy to a circular one.
-Canada has taken a first step in this direction with the Strategy on Zero Plastic Waste 2018, which mandates the adoption of circular economy laws for plastics across Canada.24 This plan also proposes improvements to recover and recycle plastic, so that it stays in our economy and out of the environment.25
+Canada has taken a first step in this direction through the Canadian Council of Ministers of the Environment Strategy on Zero Plastic Waste 2018, which encourages the adoption of circular economy laws for plastics across Canada.24 This plan also proposes improvements to recover and recycle plastic, so that it stays in our economy and out of the environment.25

 A circular economy model is one where materials are reused in a closed loop.
 Value is returned to the system rather than wasted outside it.26 If properly implemented, a circular economy would retain value, reduce costs and reduce waste.27

 The concept of the circular economy is currently being used in different provincial jurisdictions as an incentive to better manage costs associated with end-of-life waste.
 More specifically, the implementation of the Extended Producer Responsibility (EPR) for product producers who are responsible for these costs28 will, based on a business point of view, redesign their products and technologies to address these additional costs.